fabrylab/pyTFM/docs/tutorialAddon.rst

-You can control two things: the size of the patch that is cut out of the image of the beads after cell removal (with the parameter "PIV window size") and the resolution of the resulting displacement field (with the parameter "PIV overlapp").
+You can control two things: the size of the patch that is cut out of the image of the beads after cell removal (with the parameter "PIV window size") and the resolution of the resulting displacement field (with the parameter "PIV overlap").
 A window size that is to large will blur the displacement field while a window size that is to small will introduce noise in the displacement field.
 As a rule of thumb the window size should be roughly 7 times the bead diameter, you should however try a few values and check which window size yields a smooth yet accurate deformation field.